Prezzemolo

 Prezzemolo is an Italian animated television series created by Lorenzo De Pretto and Giuseppe Ferrario.
 It is based on characters from the Gardaland theme park, and Gardaland distributes the series.
 The show was broadcast on Italia 1 from 7 September 2002 to 1 March 2003.
 It was replayed in the summer of 2005.
 The pilot episode was animated by Rumblefish VFX.
 Animation services for the following 26 episodes were provided by Rainbow.
 Gardaland released the series over six DVDs.

-The plot revolves around a dinodog named Prezzemolo and his friends.
+The plot revolves around a dino-dog named Prezzemolo and his friends.
 Together they work to defeat the cruel witch Zenda, who wants to take possession of the kingdom of Lomur.

 Characters

 The characters are based on the mascots of the Gardaland amusement park.